slinkdoc/JavaScript/README.md

 # JavaScript
-Making a JS repo because to learn front end development
+Making a JS repo as learning front end